Russians strike near Kyiv, block aid convoy; port city reels | Law-Order

 - Ukraine

-Russian forces pounded the Ukrainian port city of Mariupol, shelling its downtown as residents hid in an iconic mosque and elsewhere to avoid the explosions.
-Fighting also raged in the outskirts of the capital, Kyiv, as Russia kept up its bombardment of other cities throughout the country.
+Russia has bombarded cities across Ukraine, pounding Mariupol in the south, shelling the outskirts of the capital, Kyiv, and thwarting the efforts of people trying to flee the violence.

-Mariupol has endured some of Ukraine's worst punishment since Russia invaded.
-Unceasing barrages have thwarted repeated attempts to bring food, water and medicine into the city of 430,000 and to evacuate its trapped civilians.
+In Mariupol, which has endured some of the worst punishment since Russia invaded, efforts to bring food, water and medicine into the port city of 430,000 and to evacuate civilians, were prevented by unceasing attacks.
 More than 1,500 people have died in Mariupol during the siege, according to the mayor's office, and the shelling has even interrupted efforts to bury the dead in mass graves.

-Russian soldiers on Saturday pillaged a humanitarian convoy that was trying to reach Mariupol and blocked another, a Ukrainian official said.
-Ukraine's military said Russian forces captured Mariupol's eastern outskirts, tightening their siege of the strategic port.

-“They are bombing it (Mariupol) 24 hours a day, launching missiles.
-It is hatred.
-They kill children,” Ukrainian President Volodymyr Zelenskyy said during a video address.
-An Associated Press journalist in Mariupol witnessed tanks firing on a nine-story apartment building and was with a group of hospital workers who came under sniper fire on Friday.

 In Irpin, a suburb about 12 miles (20 kilometers) northwest of central Kyiv, bodies lay out in the open Saturday on streets and in a park.
+“When I woke up in the morning, everything was covered in smoke, everything was dark.
+We don't know who is shooting and where,” resident Serhy Protsenko said as he walked through his neighbourhood.
+Explosions sounded in the distance.
+“We don't have any radio or information.”
 Zelenskyy encouraged his people to keep up their resistance.

+“We do not have the right to let up our defense, no matter how difficult it may be,” he said.
+Later Saturday, Zelenskyy reported that 1,300 Ukrainian soldiers had died since the Russian invasion began February 24.
+The first major city to fall, earlier this month, was Kherson, a vital Black Sea port of 290,000 residents.
+Zelenskyy said Saturday that Russians were using blackmail and bribery in an attempt to force local officials to form a “pseudo-republic” in the southern Kherson region, much like those in Donetsk and Luhansk, two eastern regions where pro-Russian separatists began fighting Ukrainian forces in 2014.
+One of the pretexts Russia used to invade was that it had to protect the separatist regions.

-The Ukrainian president also accused Russia of detaining the mayor of Melitopol, a city 192 km west of Mariupol.
+The Ukrainian president also accused Russia of detaining the mayor of Melitopol, a city 192 kilometers (119 miles) west of Mariupol.
 The Ukrainian leader called on Russian forces to heed calls from demonstrators in the occupied city for the mayor's release.
 In multiple areas around Kyiv, artillery barrages sent residents scurrying for shelter as air raid sirens wailed.
-Britain's Defence Ministry said Russian forces that had been massed north of the capital had edged to within 25 kilometers of the city centre and spread out, likely to support an attempted encirclement.
-A convoy of hundreds of people fleeing Peremoha, about 20 kilometers northeast of Kyiv, were forced to turn back under shelling by Russian forces that killed seven people, including a child, Ukraine's defense ministry said Saturday.
+Britain's Defense Ministry said Russian forces that had been massed north of the capital had edged to within 25 kilometers (15 miles) of the city center and spread out, likely to support an attempted encirclement.
+A convoy of hundreds of people fleeing Peremoha, about 20 kilometers (12 miles) northeast of Kyiv, were forced to turn back under shelling by Russian forces that killed seven people, including a child, Ukraine's defense ministry said Saturday.
 Moscow has said it would establish humanitarian corridors out of conflict zones, but Ukrainian officials have accused Russia of disrupting those paths and firing on civilians.
 Ukraine's Deputy Prime Minister Iryna Vereshchuk said just nine of 14 agreed-upon corridors were open on Saturday, and that about 13,000 people had used them to evacuate around the country.

 Ukraine's military and volunteer forces have been preparing for an all-out assault on the capital.
 Kyiv Mayor Vitali Klitschko said Thursday that about 2 million people, half the metropolitan area's inhabitants, had left and that “every street, every house … is being fortified.”
 Zelenskyy said Saturday that Russia would need to carpet-bomb Kyiv and kill its residents to take the city.